psfree/eos_sdk_emu/examples/readme.txt

 It should work on Windows, Linux and Macos but it was only tested on Windows.
 If you use it and it causes a crash, try to set it to false.

 catalog.json        : Catalog Item IDs that you'd like to own.
 See lines EOS_Ecom_QueryOwnership in the log for Catalog ids.
-If there is no catalog.json or a specific Catalog ID is missing, the emulator will try to own the Catalog ID if you've set unlock_dlcs to true entitlements_db.json: Entitlements that are defined on Epic Store.
-It will contain the definitions of the entitlements.
-See lines QueryEntitlements in the log for Entitlement IDs. entitlements.json   : Contains pair of {entitlement id - redeemed}.
-It will make you own a specific entitlement. achievements_db.json: Contains all achievements definitions.
+If there is no catalog.json or a specific Catalog ID is missing, the emulator will try to own the Catalog ID if you've set unlock_dlcs to true entitlements.json   : Contains entitlements.
+It will make you own a specific entitlement.
+See lines QueryEntitlements in the log for Entitlement IDs. achievements_db.json: Contains all achievements definitions.
 See lines EOS_Achievements_CopyAchievementDefinition in the log for achievements details. achievements.json   : Contains all achievements definitions for a player.
 See lines EOS_Achievements_CopyPlayerAchievement in the log for achievements details.